 Stefan W. Hell (born in 1962) received his doctorate in physics from the University of Heidelberg in 1990, followed by a research stay at the European Molecular Biology Laboratory in Heidelberg.
 From 1993 to 1996, he worked as a senior researcher at the University of Turku, Finland, where he developed the principle of STED microscopy.
 In 1997, he moved to the Max Planck Institute for Biophysical Chemistry in Göttingen (Germany), where he set up his current research group dedicated to sub-diffraction-resolution microscopy.
 He was appointed a Max Planck Director there and was elected as scientific member of the Max Planck Society in 2002.
-Hell currently heads the Department of NanoBiophotonics at the Max Planck Institute for Biophysical Chemistry and the Department of Optical Nanoscopy at the German Cancer Research Center in Heidelberg (Germany) where he heads the Department of Optical Nanoscopy.
+Hell currently heads the Department of NanoBiophotonics at the MPI for Biophysical Chemistry and the Department of Optical Nanoscopy at the MPI for Medical Research in Heidelberg (Germany) where he heads the Department of Optical Nanoscopy.
 From 2003 to 2017, he was also head of the Optical Nanoscopy Division at the German Cancer Research Center (DKFZ) Heidelberg.
 Hell is Honorary Professor for Experimental Physics at the University of Göttingen and Honorary Professor at the Department of Physics and Astronomy at Heidelberg University.

 Honors and Awards